 A more likeable approachable character you would never find in the industry.
 He doesn’t waste time undermining the credibility of others but rather is gracious for the influences he has benefited from over the years.
 He is generous in his praise for many and thankful for having been the reciprocate of some wise and clever insights into board design over the years.
 He markets his boards in Australia, Hawaii, Japan, Canada and New Caledonia.

-Vern has spent the best part of 30 years living on the South Coast, he now resides in the quiet coastal hamlet of Lake Tabourie near Ulladulla, with his lovely partner Melissa and young sons Koby and Keoni.
+Vern has spent the best part of 30 years living on the South Coast, he now resides in the quiet coastal hamlet of Lake Tabourie near Ulladulla, with his lovely young sons Koby and Keoni.
 The satisfaction he draws from his career and the confidence he has gained is reflected in the harmonious family relationship.

-Vern was born in Maroubra in 1972 and grew up on the mid north Coast at Crowdy head, later moving to the South Coast when he was aged 15.
+Vern was born in Maroubra and grew up on the mid north Coast at Crowdy head, later moving to the South Coast when he was aged 15.
 It would be only a year later that he shaped his first board.
 A photo of Vern cranking off the bottom of a Moruya river mouth left hangs proudly in a prominate position, in his house.

 Moving to Byron Bay aged 21 with having shaped only 200 boards was to be a pivotal part of his development as a shaper.